Gilmara-Git/Habits-Setup-Next-Level-Week/README.md

 # About

-Application to help you setup and commit to new 'habits' for the year.
+Application to help you setup and commit to new 'habits' for the year.</br>
-It's a full application with a backend API, Web and Mobile.
+It's a full application with a backend API, Web and Mobile.</br>
 It allows you to:
 - Create a habit and choose each day(s) of the week you would like to commit.
 - Complete your habits for the current day only.